-Advances in data collection and data literacy, and the rapid spread of information on social media have enabled us to quickly discover, analyze, and share a variety of otherwise invisible phenomena.
-But although data helps us make sense of an event and uncover evidence of certain phenomena, an erroneous analysis may provide an illusion of evidence, lead to false discoveries or false accusations, or may trigger rumors and misconceptions.
-Whether intentional or stemming from misunderstanding, incorrect or incomplete interpretations of data on controversial topics have the potential to cause harm by perpetuating misinformation and promoting careless data analysis practices.
+Advances in data collection and data literacy and the rapid spread of information on social media have enabled us to use data visualizations to quickly discover and spread awareness about signs of otherwise invisible phenomena, such as climate change or viral disease epidemics.
+However, although data helps us uncover evidence of an event or make sense of it, an erroneous analysis may provide an illusion of evidence, lead to false discoveries or false accusations, or trigger rumors.
+Whether intentional or stemming from misunderstanding, incorrect or incomplete interpretations of visualizations on controversial topics have the potential to cause harm by spreading misinformation.
+Indeed, research has documented that misleading data visualizations have been used in support of misinformation on a variety of topics, such as COVID-19 skepticism [23, 28], climate change denial [51], false claims of election fraud [30], and QAnon conspiracy theories [12].